apache/drill/_docs/performance-tuning/partition-pruning/020-migrating-partitioned-data.md

    `java -Dlog.path=/home/rchallapalli/work/drill-upgrade/upgrade.log -cp drill-upgrade-1.0-jar-with-dependencies.jar org.apache.drill.upgrade.Upgrade_12_13 --tempDir=maprfs:///drill/upgrade-temp maprfs:///drill/testdata/`

 ## Checking the Success of the Migration
+If you perform an unattended migration, check that the temp directory or directories are empty.
+Empty directories indicate success.

 ## Handling of Migration Failure

 If a network connection goes down, or if a user cancels the operation, the file that was being processed at the time of cancellation could be corrupted.
+To recover from such a situation, perform the following steps:

+1. Copy the file back from the temp directory to your directory of Parquet files.
+2. Re-run the upgrade tool.

-So we should always copy the file back from the temp directory.
-Now if we re-run the upgrade tool, it will skip the files that it has already processed and only updates the remaining files.
+The tool skips the files that it has already processed and only updates the remaining files.